-- a) Level 1 quoted prices (unadjusted) in active markets for identical assets or liabilities; - b) Level 2 -inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly (i.e. derived from prices); and - c) Level 3 -inputs for the asset or liability that are not based on observable market data (unobservable inputs).
+- a) Level 1 quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2 inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly (i.e. derived from prices); and - c) Level 3 inputs for the asset or liability that are not based on observable market data (unobservable inputs).

-b) Fair value measurement of assets that are measured at fair value c) Assets and liabilities not carried at fair value but which fair values are disclosed
+b) Fair value measurement of assets that are measured at fair value

-The following table presents the assets measured at fair value at 31 December 2020.
+The following table presents the assets measured at fair value at 31 December 2021.

-31 FAIR VALUE OF ASSETS AND LIABILITIES (CONT'D)
+32 FAIR VALUE OF ASSETS AND LIABILITIES (CONT'D)